Let it go. It’s what you learn, after you know it all, that counts.

 Distance doesn’t make everything seem small.

-The next few weeks were an education.
-Here are three things I learned in the process…
+The next few weeks after that were an education.
+Here are three things I learned…

 One of the questions I love to ask founders about their startup is: